-National Consortium for Health Science Education mission is to educate the next generation of heatlh science professionals.
+National Consortium for Health Science Education mission is to educate the next generation of health science professionals.

 We Help You Enhance Successful Health Science Programs

-The National Consortium for Health Science Education (NCHSE), a long-standing non-profit organization represents health science state leaders who are responsible for secondary, postsecondary and adult career technical education (CTE) health science programs.
-Established in 1991, NCHSE supports visionary state leadership, promotes best practices and speaks with a common voice to enhance high-quality health science education programs and pathways that ensure career success for the next generation of health professionals.
-Through partnerships with state education agencies, publishers and educational resource providers, professional associations, certification providers and the Health Science Educators Association (HSEA), NCHSE is positioned as the national authority for health science education.
+The National Consortium for Health Science Education, a non-profit education organization, represents state education agency leaders responsible for middle school, secondary, and postsecondary career technical education (CTE) health science programs.
+Established in 1991, NCHSE supports visionary leadership, promotes best practices, and speaks with one voice to promote career success for the next generation of health professionals.
+Through partnerships with publishers and resource providers, professional associations, certification providers and the Health Science Educators Association (HSEA), NCHSE is positioned as the national authority for health science education.

 Find out how you can get involved.